 The new law modifies penalties for driving privilege revocation and the AIID restriction significantly.
-Under the former law, first offenders with a breath test result less than a .10 or with no result received a three-month driving revocation, and those with a breath test result of .10 to .14 received a driving privilege revocation of no less than seven and no more than 12 months.
-In either case, the court has discretion on whether to impose the interlock and, most often, no AIID was required for these first offenders.
-First offenders with a breath test result of .15 or higher received a driving privilege revocation of no less than seven and no more than 12 months with a mandatory period of no less than six months and no more than 12 months when their driving privilege is restricted to only those vehicles equipped with an AIID.
+Under the former law, first offenders with a test result below .10 or with no result received a three-month driving revocation, and those with a breath test result of .10 to .14 received a driving privilege revocation of no less than seven and no more than 12 months.
+In either case, the court had discretion whether to impose the AIID and, most often, did not.
+First offenders with a breath test result of 0.15 or higher received a driving privilege revocation of no less than seven and no more than 12 months followed by a mandatory period of no less than seven and no more than 12 months when their driving privilege is restricted to only those vehicles equipped with an AIID.

 For second offenders, the old law required a two-year period of revocation followed by a period of no less than one and no more than three years with the AIID.
 Under the new law, the revocation changes to a range of no less than one and no more than two years, followed by a period of no less than two and no more than four years of AIID restriction.
 Under the old law, a third offender faced a 10-year revocation of driving privileges followed by a period of no less than one and no more than three years of AIID restriction.
 Under the new law, there is an eight-year revocation followed by a period of no less than two and no more than four years of the AIID restriction.

-All other penalties remain the same.
-That is, all fines and assessments, requirements that one attend the Intoxicated Driver Resource Center, and whatever follow up it requires, jail and community service for second offenders, and jail for third offenders–remain the same.
-The requirement that surcharges be paid to the Motor Vehicle Commission and the various fees to the Motor Vehicle Commission and Department of Health also remain the same.
+All other penalties–i.e., all fines and assessments, requirements that one attend the Intoxicated Driver Resource Center and whatever follow up it requires, jail and community service for second offenders, and jail for third offenders–remain the same.
+The requirement to pay surcharges to NJMVC and the various fees to NJMVC and the Department of Health also remain the same.

 Learn your options - call me for your free, 20 min phone consultation (732) 218-9090